StackStorm/st2contrib/README.md

 Name | Description
 ---- | -----------
-ServiceNotificationsSensor | Sensor which exposes an HTTP interface and listens for AWS service notifications delivered via AWS SNS
+AWSSQSSensor | Sensor which monitors a SQS queue for new messages ServiceNotificationsSensor | Sensor which exposes an HTTP interface and listens for AWS service notifications delivered via AWS SNS

 #### Actions